FRRouting/frr/doc/developer/lists.rst

 -------------------------

-Sorted data structures do not need to have an insertion position specified, therefore the insertion calls are different from unsorted lists.
-Also, sorted lists can be searched for a value.
+Sorted data structures do not need to have an insertion position specified, therefore the insertion calls are different from unsorted containers.
+Also, sorted containers can be searched for a value.

 .. c:macro:: DECLARE_XXX_UNIQ(Z, type, field, compare_func)